LAQS

 The indoor smog chamber facility is a 30 m3 temperature controlled room that can host custom-made Teflon smog chambers of variable sizes (up to 12 m3).
 The chamber room has aluminum coated walls and is equipped with a series of black light lamps that emit in the wavelength range between 300 and 450 nm and have the ability to simulate sunlight conditions that range from a very sunny day (JNO2 = 0.6 min-1) to a partially cloudy day (JNO2 = 0.2 min-1).
 A suite of state-of-the-art instrumentation is used to follow both the gas (PTR-MS, O3 and NOx monitors etc.) and aerosol phase (HR-ToF-AMS, SMPS, CCNc etc.) processes inside the smog chamber.

-The main laboratory of LAQS is located at the Institute of Chemical Engineering (ICE/FORTH) around 1 km away from the University of Patras.
+The main laboratory of LAQS is located at the Institute of Chemical Engineering (ICE-HT/FORTH) around 1 km away from the University of Patras.
 The main scientific objectives of the laboratory are to study the physical and chemical properties of atmospheric particles and gases, related to atmospheric pollution.
 The laboratory is equipped with a variety of instrumentation appropriate for the measurement of chemical composition, the mass concentration, size, volatility, water solubility, hygroscopicity of atmospheric particles and the monitoring of certain gases.
 A series of controlled (in a smog chamber) and uncontrolled (ambient) experiments and measurements are conducted in order to investigate the corresponding atmospheric processes.
 Current studies are focusing on:

 • The properties of biogenic and anthropogenic pollutants and their oxidation products